 E. multilocularis does not produce large cysts but invades and destroys surrounding tissue and can result in liver failure and death.

-Diagnose by analysis of cyst fluid and serologic testing.
+Diagnose by CT, MRI, or ultrasound, analysis of cyst fluid, and serologic testing.

-Treatment varies depending on the organism, cyst size and location, and complications; it may include surgery, cyst aspiration and instillation of a scolicidal agent, and/or prolonged treatment with albendazole.
+Treatment varies depending on the infecting Echinococcus species, and the location, size, and imaging characteristics of the cysts, and may include surgery; or cyst aspiration, instillation of a scolicidal agent, and re-aspiration (PAIR); and prolonged treatment with albendazole.